gta5-map/Social-Club-API-cheat-sheet/README.md

 ##### 3.1.5.2.
 Per vehicle

-_Description_:  This gives you general informations about all the vehicles in the GTA world.
+_Description_:  This gives you general information about all the vehicles in the GTA world.
 Speed, acceleration, amount of seats, if it's a moddable vehicle, if it's storable or sellable, etc.

 _Request URL_:
 `http://socialclub.rockstargames.com/member/[SOCIALCLUB_NAME]/games/gtav/api/gtaonline/[VEHICLE_CATEGORY]/[VEHICLE_NAME]?_=1419699368973`